imroshan18/Python-brush-up-06-06-24/README.md

-# Pythonblush
+# Python-brushup-06-06-24
-Basics to functions
+Python Basics to functions